marysia/marysia.github.io/_tils/2026-02-10-module-3-line.md

 ## Overview
-This lecture establishes the statistical foundations necessary for AI evaluation, focusing on understanding uncertainty, generalization, and the methodological problems that can undermine evaluation validity.
-A central theme is that statistics in AI evaluation are frequently misused or misinterpreted.
-We get impressive-looking numbers that seem authoritative but may be meaningless or misleading without understanding their underlying assumptions and limitations.
+This lecture establishes the statistical foundations necessary for AI evaluation.
+Statistics in AI evaluation are frequently misused or misinterpreted, and impressive-looking numbers that seem authoritative may be meaningless or misleading without understanding their underlying assumptions and limitations.

 This lecture was taught by [Line Clemmensen](https://www.imm.dtu.dk/~lkhc/).
 ---